 The CDC recommends that preteens, such as those age 11 or 12, get one dose each of Tdap (for tetanus, diphtheria and pertussis), meningococcal, and HPV vaccine during a single well-visit at their pediatrician’s office.

 "Research has consistently shown that receiving the HPV vaccine does not make girls or boys suddenly more interested in sex.
-In fact, it's best to administer the vaccination series while they still consider the opposite sex to be ‘yucky.’
+In fact, it's best to administer the vaccination series while they still consider the opposite sex to be 'yucky.'
 This way, adolescents will be fully-vaccinated before they begin to be sexually active, and before they are exposed to any HPV.
-This is the way that the vaccine works best," said Dr. White.
+This is the way that the vaccine works best," Dr. White said.